The UK Research Councils (RCUK) define research impact as: 'the demonstrable contribution that excellent research makes to society and the economy'.

 The network also creates opportunities for students at all levels, from undergraduate to PhD, and has had a number of recent projects funded by the Arts Council England.

 Dr Peter Hayes talks about his research in political theory and how it impacts social and political change:

-Pioneering research by Professor Roz Anderson and her team is bringing new hope to patients with a life-threatening genetic disease.
+Pioneering research by Professor Roz Anderson and her team brought new hope to patients with life-threatening genetic diseases.
 Cystinosis is an extremely rare condition that, until relatively recently, caused most patients to die from kidney failure before the age of 10.
 Learn more.